martin-ueding/vigilant-crypto-snatch/docs/running.md

 ![](trigger-parameters.png)

+It will give you a summary which looks like this:

+> - 83 days simulated
+> - 18 trades
+> - 450.00 EUR invested
+> - 0.01189674 BTC acquired
+> - 552.74 EUR value
+> - 22.8 % gain in 83 days
+> - 147.0 % estimated yearly gain

-You will get a plot which shows the amount of money you have invested as well as the value of the crypto assets aquired.
+You will also get a plot which shows the amount of money you have invested as well as the value of the crypto assets aquired.
 With this you can get a sense on the gains.

 ![](trigger-plot.png)